 On the obverse of 1 oz Constitutional Open Carry Rounds there features a Texas firearm emblem.
-This insignia consists of an outline of the state of Texas, two firearms forming an X, and a Texas longhorn.
-An ammunition pattern is arranged along the edge, and there are inscriptions reading The Lone Star State, House Bill 1927, 2021.
+This insignia consists of two firearms forming a shape reminiscent of a Texas longhorn.
+An ammunition pattern is arranged along the edge.

 The reverse side of 1 oz Constitutional Open Carry Silver Round features an American bald eagle with firearms in its talons.
 On its chest is a shield that says 2nd Amendment, and above it, there is a wreath laurel and the dates 1791, 2021.
 There are reverse inscriptions reading Constitutional Open Carry, 1 oz .999 Silver, and on the outer rim, you will see the words of the 2nd amendment in its entirety.